The FruitGuys

-The FruitGuys is a company headquartered in South San Francisco, California, that delivers fresh fruit to more than 3,000 businesses around the United States; catering to large corporations and small businesses alike, the company has counted among its clients companies ranging from Yahoo! to Wells Fargo to Yamaha.
+The FruitGuys is a wellness company headquartered in South San Francisco, California, that delivers fresh fruit to more than 3,000 businesses around the United States.
+The FruitGuys caters to large corporations and small businesses, serving companies such as Yahoo!, Wells Fargo, and Yamaha.
 Founded by Chris Mittelstaedt, the company also has an East Coast hub in Philadelphia, Pennsylvania, and a Midwest hub in Chicago, Illinois.

-From 2008 to 2011, The FruitGuys were recognized as part of the Inc. 5000 list of the fastest-growing businesses in the United States.
+From 2008 to 2011, The FruitGuys was included on the Inc. list of 5,000 fastest-growing businesses in the United States.

 History

-Entrepreneur Chris Mittelstaedt founded The FruitGuys in 1998.
-The idea surfaced as a response to complaints of weight gain and sluggishness by Mittelstaedt's contacts at dot-com companies, who were overloading on soft drinks and snacks facing long hours in the office.
+Entrepreneur Chris Mittelstaedt founded The FruitGuys in 1998 in response to his contacts at dot-com companies complaining of weight gain and sluggishness; consuming soft drinks and snacks while facing long hours in the office.
 Mittelstaedt believed he could boost wellness efforts in the workplace by delivering farm-fresh produce to employers, and started promoting these services within San Francisco's Embarcadero Center.
-Along with cold-calling efforts, Mittelstaedt also made appearances in a banana suit on city streets to distribute free fruit and promulgate healthy eating habits.
+Along with cold-calling efforts, Mittelstaedt also made appearances in a banana suit on city streets to distribute free fruit and promote healthy eating habits.